A History of Our Environmental and Social Responsibility

 Our partnership with Fair Trade USA is one of our first steps on the journey toward living wages.
 We don’t own any apparel assembly factories that make our products, so we have limited control over how much workers receive.
 Through Fair Trade, we can supplement workers’ wages and provide them with tangible benefits that improve their lives.
 We pay a premium for every Patagonia item that carries the Fair Trade Certified™ sewn label.
 That extra money goes directly to the workers at the factory, and they decide how to spend it.
 In each factory, a democratically elected Fair Trade worker committee decides how the funds will be used.
 We begin working with Fair Trade USA to certify our first factory this year.

 In a proactive effort to encourage and strengthen our factories’ ability to manage fire safety, we join and provide seed funding for the FLA’s Fire Safety Initiative.
 This global program trains workers and factory management to actively promote fire safety and recognize hazards and eliminate them without delay or the need to seek management approval.

-Partnering with Verité, dedicated to ensuring people around the world work under safe, fair and legal conditions–we develop robust standards to protect migrant workers and new auditing protocol and tools to monitor their treatment, and we begin communicating our expectations to our supply chain starting in Taiwan.
+Partnering with Verité, we develop robust standards to protect migrant workers as well as a new auditing protocol and tools to monitor their treatment.
+We begin communicating our expectations to our supply chain starting in Taiwan.